keboola/connection-docs/templates/marketing-platforms/marketing-platforms.md

 Authorize your Google account and select the period for extracting the data.

 ## Authorizing Data Destinations
-To create a working flow, you must select at least one data destination.
+When creating a working flow you have an option to select one or more data destinations.

 ### BigQuery Database